lsst-dm/dmtn-007/index.rst

 minimized) is generated using a ``Psf`` as implemented in the LSST stack.

-Interesting findings include:

-1. Surprisingly, the "pure python" optimization is roughly as fast as the existing ``dipoleMeasurement`` implementation.
-Further investigation and timings of the existing implementation showed that it performed a complete optimization of a single dipole in less than :math:`\sim 20` ms. This runtime could potentially be sped up by a factor of :math:`\sim 2` by improving parameter initialization and boxing, and limiting the fit to only the data within the ``Footprint`` (as opposed to the entire ``Footprint``'s bounding box.
-2. Using similar constraints (i.e., none), the "pure python" optimization results in model fits with similar characteristics to those of the ``dipoleMeasurement`` code.
+Using similar constraints (i.e., none), the new python optimization results in model fits with similar characteristics to those of the ``dipoleMeasurement`` code.
 For example, a plot of recovered x-coordinate of dipoles of fixed flux with gradually increasing separations is shown in :numref:`figure_1`:

 .. figure:: /_static/figure_01.png
     :name: figure_1